You are viewing a story from harrypotterfanfiction.com

 “Stop thinking about it!”
 I said aloud, charming my coffee to stir itself.

-There was a quiet “ahem” from behind.
-With my back to the door I hadn’t seen Shelob, as Dean and I call her, drop down from her web.
+There was a quiet “Ahem,” from behind.
+With my back to the door I hadn’t seen Shelob, as Dean calls her, drop down from her web.
 Mildred stepped into the room, and then some.
 She really has a knack for standing entirely too close for comfort.

 What is wrong with me?

-I cleared my throat and shifted around, preparing for a second try.
-“No, Mildred, it’s just a bit of pain-reliever.
+“No, it’s just a bit of pain-reliever.
 See, I did a little of the...”
 I winked dramatically and gestured as if drinking from a bottle, “...last night.
 It’s not really a big hobby of mine, in fact I’m rarely known to indulge in an adult beverage.”
 Lies.
-She knows.
-Panicking.
+She knows all.
+Panic.
 “Well, it’s just that last night the Kenmare Kestrels beat the absolute shit out of Flanders.
-Er, sorry, I meant--beat the--the living daylights out of ‘em.”
+Er, sorry, I meant—beat the living daylights out of ‘em.”

 There was a long silence.

 “Miss Lennox,” Mildred began sternly.
-I managed to exhale an “Oh thank Merlin” that she was finally speaking before she continued, “May I remind you that this is the headquarters of Witch Weekly.
-You have been given the honor of serving Britain’s largest-selling magazine publication for women.
-There are, quite literally, thousands of other young women in London who would kill to have your position.
+I managed to exhale an “Oh thank Merlin” before she continued, “May I remind you that this is Witch Weekly.
+You have been given the honor of serving Britain’s highest-selling magazine for women.
+There are, quite literally, thousands of other young witches in London who would kill to have your position.
 These women are, in many cases, more qualified and more... dedicated.”

 I began to see where this was going.